Daducica/AdventOfCode/README.md

 ## TODO items
 - optimize second task (similarly to the optimization of the first task)
-- experiment with short vs int and mirrored matrices
+- experiment with mirrored matrices
 - finish GPU solution
 - syntactic sugar check
 - finish documentation